MARIT-D

 The general objective of the project is to realise more effective, pan-EU Law Enforcement in the area of illegal trafficking.
 We will work on the Netherlands Police initiative to test and develop an intelligence-led and data-driven approach to gain a better grip on the transport component of maritime trafficking.

-Exchange cross-border police data and intelligence in order to jointly and structurally develop the tool further.
+Exchange cross-border police data and intelligence in order to jointly and structurally develop the tool further. | |

-Strengthen the cooperation of Law Enforcement agencies to disrupt illegal shipping movements.
+Strengthen the cooperation of Law Enforcement agencies to disrupt illegal shipping movements. | |

-Increase awareness and build synergies amongst relevant stakeholders and EU Member States.
+Increase awareness and build synergies amongst relevant stakeholders and EU Member States. | |

 Increase the availability of the tool for Law Enforcement.
-The tool which monitors real-time deviant shipping movements of maritime trafficking will be owned by Law Enforcement authorities in the EU.
+The tool which monitors real-time deviant shipping movements of maritime trafficking will be owned by Law Enforcement authorities in the EU. |

-The Dutch National Police and several security partners have in recent years initiated and tested an intelligence-led and data-driven approach to gain a better grip on the transport component of maritime trafficking.
+The Netherlands Police and several security partners have in recent years initiated and tested an intelligence-led and data-driven approach to gain a better grip on the transport component of maritime trafficking.
 This baseline tool has been refined and tested to reveal deviant and/or suspicious shipping movements that may be linked to maritime trafficking.
 The hot spots (clusters of frequently recurring locations) of these deviant shipping movements were exactly located at the border of Belgium and the Netherlands.
 That is why in the MARIT-D project the Dutch, Belgium, French, Portuguese and Spanish authorities have joined forces in aiming for more effective and seamless Law Enforcement in the area of trafficking at their borders, relying on the abovementioned tool as the linking pin.
 A critical bottleneck in the approach in the fight against trafficking is the lack of cross-border collaboration between EU-countries and Law Enforcement in particular.
 Fighting international organised crime groups is a vastly complex and difficult task with many of the individual member state’s authorities and agencies involved (police, border police, tax authorities, private security companies, etc.), each with their own tools, processes, and structures.

 That is why the MARIT-D project – as a first decisive step toward closer pan-EU collaboration- is taking the necessary steps in disrupting illicit trafficking in Europe by working closely together and by further harnessing and extending this intelligence-led and data-driven approach.
 In this project we will further develop the method and technology of MARIT, addressing current and new modus operandi and using current and new sensors and data sources, over the next two years based on joint use cases and field pilots.
 Our resulting MARIT-D tool, expert findings and lessons learned will be disseminated and made available.
 EUROPOL’s Innovation Lab has agreed to make MARIT-D accessible to all EU Member States after the project, through the EUROPOL Tool Repository (ETR).
 And as discussed with the European Clearing Board (EuCB) we will explore if a new Core Group can be established parallel to the MARIT-D project that will function as an Advisory Board with interested LEAs from other Member States.
 In this way the project results will more effectively and easily find their way after the project life cycle to the Member States’ operational units in fighting maritime trafficking.